OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods.md

 Host: example.org
 ```

-Requests with arbitrary methods can also be made using cURL with the `-X` option:
+Requests with arbitrary methods can also be made using curl with the `-X` option:

 ```bash
 curl -X FOO https://example.org